 Our omniscient God has provided us with a self-checking mechanism that is built right into His Word.
 You may or may not have noticed that most lengths of time are used more than once in Word of God.
 He uses the “time, times, and dividing of time” in both Daniel and Revelation.
 We find a forty-two-month prophecy in both Revelation 11 and Revelation 13.
 Like everything else in the Word of God, there is a good reason for this.
 They serve as a second witness to both your understanding and accuracy of the time calculation.
 The Word of God always provides a second witness.

-A premier example of what is meant by this can be found in the widely accepted theory of a supposedly coming 7 year tribulation period at the end of time.
-An overwhelming majority of our present day Bible teachers and books on Bible prophecy proclaim this 7 year tribulation period which is divided into two 3½ year periods.
-The first 3½ years is a period of tribulation with the second 3½ years being a time of “great” tribulation.
-This false interpretation is based on Daniel’s 70 weeks, which is further endorsed by an incorrect interpretation of the first three verses of Revelation 11.
+We find a premier example of what is meant by this in the widely accepted theory of a coming seven-year tribulation period at the end of time.
+An overwhelming majority of our present-day Bible teachers and books on Bible prophecy proclaim this seven-year tribulation period, which then is divided into two 3½ year periods.
+The first 3½ years is a period of tribulation with the second 3½ years being a time of great tribulation.
+They base this false interpretation on the last week of Daniel’s 70 weeks, which is further endorsed by an incorrect interpretation of the first three verses of Revelation 11.
 They take the 1260 days of Revelation 11 and make that 3½ years of tribulation and the 42 months of Revelation 11 to be the other 3½ years of tribulation.
-There are a whole lot of problems with this interpretation that needs to be understood correctly or you will be looking for things that will never happen, even though our Lord has furnished us with everything we need to know regarding the correct interpretation.
+There are a whole lot of problems with this interpretation that need to be understood correctly, or you will be looking for things that will never happen, even though our Lord has furnished us with everything we need to know regarding the correct interpretation.